 The Technical Advisory Board provides the leaders of the working groups.
 It discusses and decides upon suggestions of the working groups and upon the topics for submission to the vote of the General Assembly.

-Members: Igor Chiambretti (IT), Mark Diggins (GB), Thomas Feistl (D), Christian Jaedicke (NO), Norbert Lanzanasto (A), Christoph Mitterer (AT), Fabiano Monti (IT), Karsten Müller (NO), Benjamin Zweifel (CH).
+Members: Montserrat Bacardit (ES), Emma Barfod (NO), Igor Chiambretti (IT), Mark Diggins (GB), Anne Dufour (FR), Norbert Lanzanasto (AT), Christoph Mitterer (AT), Benjamin Zweifel (CH).

 D) Membership Committee